github-education-resources/codespaces-teaching-js-template/README.md

 ### Why use it

-* Repeatable environment offering a zero-config experience.
+* Avoid environment setup time for you and your students.
 * Runs in the cloud.
 * Can be configured and customized.
 * Integrates with your repositories on GitHub.